nextpyp/prismpyp/docs/env_setup.md

 Your environments are now ready for use!

-Continue to the next step to learn how to **gather and organize input data** for prismPYP.
+Continue to the next step to learn how to **prepare and organize input data** for prismPYP.